frostace/Front-End-Notes/Language/Rust/readme.md

 ### Guessing Game

 1. `prelude`: the list of things that Rust automatically imports into every Rust program.
 2. `trait`: A trait tells the Rust compiler about functionality a particular type has and can share with other types.
+Sounds like a subset of a crate, or let's say, a collections of methods implemented in a crate.
 3. `shadowing`: Shadowing lets us reuse the `guess` variable name rather than forcing us to create two unique variables, such as `guess_str` and `guess` for example.

 ## ACCESSORY